-Not only is the program easy to use, but I have also found that the program actually aids in the trial preparation and organization.
+Not only is the program easy to use, but I have also found that the program actually aids in trial preparation and organization.
 Once you have used TrialPad, you soon forget about calling a hired service to do your technology presentation.

 TrialPad has been updated continuously and continues to evolve and improve with each version.
-If you will dedicate 30 minutes to view the online videos of how to get started with the program first and dedicate another hour to hands-on fooling around with the program, you will be hooked.
+You will be hooked if you dedicate 30 minutes to viewing the online videos of how to get started with the program first and dedicate another hour to hands-on fooling around with the program.

 For those who feel technologically challenged, this is the program for you to get your feet wet.